 Eight stories that could make 2017 just as big for the NBA as 2016

-Russell Westbrook's quest to average a triple-double for the season is one of many NBA story lines worth watching in 2017.
 Recency bias described the common trap of thinking what has just happened is the best or worst or most important because it is foremost on our minds.
+But sometimes the things that just happened actually are worth qualifying in these ways.

 Add your comments below